wgrzr/web-typography/README.md

 # web-typography

-## A collection of my project files for SuperHi's
-## "Experimental Typography for the Web" Course
+A collection of my project files for SuperHi's "Experimental Typography for the Web" course :-)